Black Bear (film)

-Black Bear is a 2020 American black comedy-drama thriller film written and directed by Lawrence Michael Levine.
-It stars Aubrey Plaza, Christopher Abbott, Sarah Gadon, Paola Lázaro and Grantham Coleman.
+Black Bear is a 2020 American psychological drama film written and directed by Lawrence Michael Levine.
+It stars Aubrey Plaza, Christopher Abbott, Sarah Gadon, Paola Lázaro, and Grantham Coleman.

-The film premiered at the Sundance Film Festival on January 24, 2020, and was released on December 4, 2020, by Momentum Pictures.
+The film premiered at the Sundance Film Festival on January 24, 2020, and was released in the United States on December 4, 2020, by Momentum Pictures.
 Filmed at a house powered by solar, batteries, and diesel generator, the film received the Gold "green-seal" from the Environmental Media Association for being produced sustainably.

 Plot

 A young woman, Allison, sits on a dock at the edge of a foggy lake.
 She then retreats to a cabin and sits in a room where she looks at a notepad.

 The film then moves to Part One: The Bear in the Road.
 At a remote lake house in the Adirondack Mountains, Gabe and Blair entertain film director Allison, an out-of-town guest and former actress looking for inspiration.
 Gabe's interest in her quickly becomes obvious, as does his unhappy relationship with his pregnant partner Blair.
 Blair and Gabe constantly bicker in front of an uncomfortable Allison, with Blair targeting Gabe's lackluster musical career and Gabe criticizing Blair's drinking habits.
 Allison becomes a part of these arguments, shifting between siding with Blair and Gabe and causing them to become even more aggressive to each other.
 When Gabe rants against the failings of modern society, Blair becomes upset and threatens to leave after Allison jokingly sides with Gabe's criticism of feminism.
 Allison awkwardly leaves as Blair and Gabe retreat to their bedroom; Blair accuses Gabe of being sexually attracted to Allison, but then they make up.
 After Blair falls asleep, Gabe meets Allison for a swim at the lake.
 Afterwards the two talk, and Gabe admits that the pregnancy with Blair had been an accident.
 In turn, Allison admits that she had lied about many things she had told him and Blair for no reason.
-They kiss and begin to have sex, but Blair interrupts them, attacks Gabe, and orders Allison to leave.
+They kiss and it appears they are about to have sex, but Blair interrupts them, attacks Gabe, and orders Allison to leave.
 She and Gabe argue violently until Gabe shoves her against a couch.
 Realizing that Blair is bleeding, Gabe orders Allison to get their car and drive them to the hospital.
 As she is driving, Allison is startled by a black bear in the road and swerves, crashing into a tree.